 God loves us regardless of our spiritual condition.
 His love is unconditional with no strings attached.
 God’s love for us never changes because He is immutable in His character.
-God loves us on the basis of who He is, not on the basis of who we are.
+God loves us based on who He is, not on the basis of who we are.

 What passes off for love today is two emotionally unstable people trying to lean on each other.
 Each is more concerned about his own problems rather than reaching out to the other.
 Strong people can love strongly.
 Weak people love weakly.

-Absence of any capacity to love with divine love is evidence that that person is not born again or that he is in a condition of carnality.
-Both non-Christians and carnal Christians can love with human love but they cannot love with divine love.
+The absence of any capacity to love with divine love is evidence that that person is not born again or that he is in a condition of carnality.
+Both non-Christians and carnal Christians can love with human love, but they cannot love with divine love.
 Divine love does not operate by the concept of a mutual admiration society mode of operation.

 Making clucking noises is not biblical love.
 This is a lonely-hearts club with all its attending power-lust and hustling in the fraternity.
 We no longer have a church when this mode of operation is evident; we have people trying to gain the approbation of others in the group.
 Churches today are being converted into mutual admiration societies.
 There is no difference in this case between a church and a fraternity.